nisaacdz/ypf-backend/docs/announcement-creation.md

 ## Overview

 The Announcement Creation API allows authorized users ("Leaders") to create and target announcements to specific groups of constituents.
-The targeting system is flexible, allowing for complex combinations of criteria (e.g., "Active Members AND (Volunteers OR Donors)").
+The targeting system uses a **simplified flat filter** approach.

 ## Authorization